dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-14-privacy-implications-of-the-coldcard-catastrophe.md

 Two weeks.
 I barely slept in these two weeks.
 The adrenaline is slowly but surely leaving my body.
 I'm [tired](https://njump.to/nevent1qqsts6hxll26sye5np295tlj6t5crty9t870sdgyqrtxtvrduhh054qsf0ysy).
 Everything hurts.
 My nervous system is trying to recalibrate from emergency mode back to normal.

 Normal.
 What does "normal" even mean these days?
 Nothing looks normal, nothing feels normal.
 At least on the internet it doesn't.
 Everything is AI, everything is generated, most articles I can't read because my [slop allergy](/sloppypasta) doesn't allow me to.
-I tried reading [this](https://blog.casa.io/the-rise-of-the-machines/) and [this](https://xcancel.com/aakashgupta/status/2081225245286154631) and [this](https://stacker.news/items/1470728) and [this](https://voltage.cloud/blog/sunsetting-self-serve), but I couldn't.
-I had to stop after a paragraph or two.
+I tried reading [this](https://blog.casa.io/the-rise-of-the-machines/) and [this](https://xcancel.com/aakashgupta/status/2081225245286154631) and [this](https://stacker.news/items/1470728) and [this](https://voltage.cloud/blog/sunsetting-self-serve), but I couldn't.[^fn-slop] I had to stop after a paragraph or two.
 It's all slop.
 Zero thought.
 Minimum amount of care, if any.
 What a sad state of affairs.
 (I was able to read [this](https://www.citadel21.com/the-paranoid-wallet) and [this](https://www.citadel21.com/the-merge), though.
 They are still LLM generated, but at least they are well researched and were done with care.)

 Anyway.